Glover Quin: Personal life

 Quin was raised by his parents Glover and Annie Quin in Summit, Mississippi.
 He and his ex-wife, Gladys Quin, raised their three sons in Houston, Texas.
 His family was affected by Hurricane Harvey while Quin was with the Lions in Detroit.
 He volunteers as an assistant coach for his son Dacquan's little league baseball team.

 He majored in business during his time at New Mexico.
-While in the league, Quin has followed a 30–70 savings strategy that was presented to him by a financial advisor.
-He saves 70% of his salary and uses the other 30% for yearly expenses.
+While in the league, Quin followed a 30–70 savings strategy that was presented to him by a financial advisor.
+He saved 70% of his salary and used the other 30% for yearly expenses.
 Quin has used his savings to invest in numerous well-known publicly traded companies.
-The majority of investments have accrued earnings that are expected to equal his total salary during his stint with the Detroit Lions.
-He also uses 10–12% of his savings to help fund private up-and-coming businesses.
+The majority of his investments accrued earnings that were expected to equal his total salary during his stint with the Detroit Lions.
+He also used 10–12% of his savings to help fund private up-and-coming businesses.